 11.1.
-In accordance with Article 283(2)(a) of the Treaty on the Functioning of the European Union, the Executive Board shall comprise the President, the Vice-President and four other members.
+In accordance with the first subparagraph of Article 283(2) of the Treaty on the Functioning of the European Union, the Executive Board shall comprise the President, the Vice-President and four other members

 The members shall perform their duties on a full-time basis.
 No member shall engage in any occupation, whether gainful or not, unless exemption is exceptionally granted by the Governing Council.